Swastik-Chakravorty/100-days-of-code/log.md

 **Today's Progress**: Learned Java syntaxes for new switch styles, conditions, loops, etc.

-**Thoughts**: Today I learned Java syntaxes for new switch styles, conditions, loops, etc. I drank 3 liters of water but couldn't exercise, go for walks due to rain everyday, or read a book.
+**Thoughts**: Today I learned Java syntaxes for new switch styles, conditions, loops, etc. I drank 3 liters of water but couldn't exercise, go for walks due to rain whole day, or read a book.

 **Link(s) to work**: [Java learning](https://github.com/Swastik-Chakravorty/Java)

+### Day 13: Saturday, July 1, 2023

+**Today's Progress**: Solved some problems with class in C++

+**Thoughts**: Today I solved some problems with classes in C++.
+I drank 2 liters of water but couldn't exercise, go for walks due to rain whole day, or read a book.

+**Link(s) to work**: [C++ OOP](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/OOP)